-Another item on our list are the signal lights.
-One of the most annoying drivers you’ll encounter on the road are those people who are not fond of using their blinkers.
+Another item on our list is signal lights.
+One of the most annoying drivers you’ll encounter on the road is those who are not fond of using their blinkers.
 If given a chance, it would be cool to walk right at their window and say, “Come on, there’s this lever at the back of your steering wheel on the left—use it.”
 This safety feature is called turn signal for a reason—they let other drivers know which way you're going.

 According to a study conducted by the Society of Automotive Engineers (SAE), the number of accidents caused by not using the turn signals is double compared to distracted driving.
-Despite of it not being illegal, we could all do ourselves a favor by making a habit of using signals before changing lanes or directions.
+It's not illegal, but we could all do ourselves a favor by making a habit of using signals before changing lanes or directions.

 Lights, we use them every night for visibility in the dark.
 Well, do you know that you can also turn your lights on when it's raining?
 This is because the light ray increases visibility despite the distortion on the windshield due to the splashes of raindrops.